A much-anticipated new season brings with it the chance to prepare and improve your club on and off the field.

 Here’s the best way to move team members between teams so players are migrated (such as an Under 11 footballer moving up an age bracket).

-Audit the teams showing across your Pitchero website to reflect what the club is offering for 2019/20.
+Audit the teams showing across your Pitchero website to reflect what the club is offering for the new season.

 A custom domain name for a website is an easy step to take.
 A web address such as https://www.bostonunited.co.uk can be remembered, looks more professional and reflects what people will search for in Google.